redpanda-data/connect/website/docs/components/inputs/file.md

 ### `paths`

 A list of paths to consume sequentially.
-Glob patterns are supported.
+Glob patterns are supported, including super globs (double star).

 Type: `array`